PintaProject/website/Content/HowTo/building-pinta.md

 `mono mono-xbuild automake autoconf libmono-cairo2.0-cil gtk-sharp2`

 Pinta only supports version 2.8 or higher of Mono.
+Ubuntu 14.04 for example ships Mono 3.2.8.
+To check the version of Mono execute command:

+`mono -V`

 To build Pinta, run: